Sedation Dentistry – Naperville, Schaumburg, Lombard

 Dental IV Sedation– benefit from “Painless Dental Treatment” with Sleep Dentistry

-Less than 2% of general dentists in Illinois have the special training, permit, and licensing issued by the Board of Dental Examiners to perform this advanced sedative procedure.
-Dr. Gibbs has been trained and certified in the use of oral (tablet) and intravenous (IV) sedation.
+Less than 2% of sedation dentistry and general dentists in Illinois have the special training, permit, and licensing issued by the Board of Dental Examiners to perform this advanced sedative procedure.
+Dr. Gibbs has been trained and certified in advanced sedation in Glen Ellyn for the use of oral (tablet) and intravenous (IV) sedation.
 He is an early member of the Dental Organization for Conscious Sedation, and holds an honorary membership in this association.

 Other credentials of Dr. Gibbs include membership in the American Dental Society of Anesthesiology, plus yearly participation in their human simulation training.
 Not only the doctor but the entire clinical staff receive additional, ongoing training to keep abreast of developments.